Nile Crocodile Hunting

 Most crocodile hunts are done using a scoped rifle.
 Power and accuracy are a must.

-Crocodiles are wary and can disappear into the safety of nearby water very quickly.
+These hunters are wary and can disappear into the safety of nearby water very quickly.
 This can mean the loss of a trophy.
-The power of your chosen weapon is essential as the scales and bone of a large crocodile are formidable barriers.
+The power of your chosen weapon is essential as the scales and bone of a large croc are formidable barriers.

 A scoped rifle, good quality soft-point ammunition and at least a .30 caliber is generally recommended.